signinwithethereum/docs/docs/security-considerations.md

 ## Overview

-When using Sign-In with Ethereum (SIWE), implementers should aim to mitigate security issues on both the client and server.
+When using Sign In with Ethereum (SIWE), implementers should aim to mitigate security issues on both the client and server.
 This is a growing collection of best practices for implementers, but no security checklist can ever be truly complete.

 ## Message Generation and Validation